Platform-OS/pos-module-core/README.md

 ### Generating Commands

-Use the generator provided by the core module to quickly set up the recommended structure with initial code:
+Use the generator provided by the core module to quickly set up the recommended structure with the initial code:

 ```bash
 pos-cli generate run modules/core/generators/command <command>